 For what seemed like the first time, he examined his cell.
 It was like seeing it for the first time.
 The bench he’d been sitting on, hard, weathered oak on legs of iron.
 The bare walls of cinder.
 The iron door to the dark hall outside the cell, the square grates in the door through which the dead thrust their fingers.
 The tattered bed-sheet on the floor.
 The thin opening in the wall through which the faint breeze found its way into his cell.

 During one of Jack Sheppard’s escapes from Newgate, he’d filed away the iron bars on the door and climbed through the narrow space between the bars and into the hallway.
-With the aide of his female accomplices, he’d managed to slip past the distracted guards.
-Roderick, of course, had no accomplices, and his guards were a mob of a hundred ravenous corpses.
+With the aid of his female accomplices, he’d managed to slip past the distracted guards.
+Roderick, of course, had no accomplices, and his guards wereravenous corpses.

 During another of Sheppard’s famous escapes, he’d gotten away by climbing through the window.
 He managed to scale the wall, climb up onto the roof, and later descended to the ground, using a rope made of bed sheets.
 Roderick might have gotten out that way, but the narrow window was blocked by an iron bar that was lodged into the cinder.